Acria-Network/Acria-Documentation/operating_an_oracle_node.md

 ## Verify the Node Operation

 Click on the Incoming Transactions icon to view all unprocessed data requests.
-After a requests is completed it will be moved to the „completed requests“ tab.
+After a request is completed it will be moved to the „completed requests“ tab.

 ![alt text](/img/qt5.png)